Is Barre Certification Accredited? What You Need to Know

 Is IBBFA certification accredited?

-IBBFA's CBI certification is recognized for continuing education credits by seven major fitness organizations: ACE (3.5 CECs), NASM (1.9 CEUs), AFAA (28 CEUs), ISSA (35 CEUs), CanFitPro (15 CECs), NPCP (35 CECs), and AUSactive (8 CECs).
+IBBFA's CBI certification is recognized for continuing education credits by seven major fitness organizations: ACE (3.5 CECs), NASM (1.9 CEUs), AFAA (28 CEUs), ISSA (35 CEUs), CanFitPro (15 CECs), NPCP (35 CECs), and AUSactive (8 CECs) — more than any other barre-specific credential we're aware of.
 No barre certification program holds institutional accreditation from U.S. Department of Education–recognized accreditors, as fitness certifications are professional credentials evaluated by a different system than academic degrees.

 IBBFA has the broadest third-party recognition with 7 CEC-approving organizations.
-It is also the only barre certification with public credential verification (ibbfa.org/verify), examination-based certification (written exam + live practical), and a multi-tier credential hierarchy (CBI → Specialty → Principal → Master → Fellow).
+ABT is recognized by 6.
+Barre Above and Barre Intensity are each recognized by 4.
+IBBFA is also the only barre certification with public credential verification at ibbfa.org/verify that we're aware of, plus examination-based certification (60-question written exam + live practical) and a five-tier credential hierarchy.
 Founded in 2008, IBBFA has certified over 7,000 instructors across 40+ countries.

 What's the difference between accreditation and CEC recognition?